Marlin Septic Pumping | Falls County, TX | 2026 Prices 🌵

 Typical Soil Drainage Characteristics in Marlin, TX

-• High Water Table: While not universally present, areas along the Brazos River or its tributaries, and other low-lying areas in Falls County, can experience seasonally high water tables, further restricting the use of conventional subsurface drain fields.
+• Potential for Seasonal High Water Tables: While the primary issue is low permeability, areas closer to the Brazos River or in low-lying floodplains can also experience seasonally high water tables, further complicating conventional drain field efficacy.

 Local Permitting Authority for Falls County